arietah8545/Independent-Study/entries/entry06-week6.md

 ## Multiple Views

 By asking my partner for help, I was able to learn how to create multiple views that connect to one another.
-All I had to do was add a new view from the ___, then <kbd>control</kbd> + drag from one view to the other.
+All I had to do was add a new view, then <kbd>control</kbd> + drag from one view to the other.
 When I realized it was that simple, my face was like this:

 <img src="../images/06-wow.gif" style="width: 300px;" />